Difference Between Hadoop and Apache Spark

-Hadoop: It is a collection of open-source software utilities that facilitate using a network of many computers to solve problems involving massive amounts of data and computation.
+Hadoop is a collection of open-source software utilities that facilitate using a network of many computers to solve problems involving massive amounts of data and computation.
 It provides a software framework for distributed storage and processing of big data using the MapReduce programming model.

 Hadoop is built in Java, and accessible through many programming languages, for writing MapReduce code, including Python, through a Thrift client.
 It’s available either open-source through the Apache distribution, or through vendors such as Cloudera (the largest Hadoop vendor by size and scope), MapR, or HortonWorks.